dhu2022-dev/rlm-booking-app/RLM_Booking/RLM-docs/docs/aws/organization_outline.md

 ---

-## Step 3: Use AWS Organizations for Multi-Client Management
+## Use of AWS Organizations for Multi-Client Management

 ### Create a Dedicated AWS Account

 - **Purpose**: Keeps resources, billing, and permissions isolated.
-- **Recommendation**: Plan to use **AWS Organizations** for managing multiple clients.
+- **Recommendation Outside this Project Scope**: **AWS Organizations** is used for managing multiple clients.
 This allows for consistent policies and centralized billing management.
 BAI Exec will have access to the AWS Organization that your AWS Account (not your personal, the client one) is managed by.

 ---